datapractice/machinelearners/log.md

 ## Thu 16 Mar 2017 09:15:42 GMT
 - if I just finished the conclusion today, I'd be going ok!
 - I did finish it.
 It's just 17 pages.
 The final paragraph is perhaps a bit dodgy.
+No, I've fixed it now!
 - reached page 51 of 77.
 References are pretty good.
 Glossary was ok.

+## Fri 17 Mar 2017 11:30:36 GMT
+- I'm hoping today is the last day of work on the copyedits.
+Need to send the original pdf, + the copyedited pdfs, + revised list of figures.
+- made a zip with all those files and sent to press today; have tagged the commit 'copyedits_done_march2017'